joaostack/SimpleMalObfuscator/README.md

 And go to "bin" and "Release" folder.

-Sent .ps1 file to victim.
+Send .ps1 file to victim.